krim404/DellXPS15-9550-OSX/Tutorial_10.13.md

 sudo mv /System/Library/Extensions/ApplePS2Controller.kext /System/Library/Extensions/ApplePS2Controller.bak 2> /dev/null
 sudo ./10.13/Post-Install/AD-Kexts/VoodooPS2Daemon/_install.command
 ```
-Now you'll have to replace the config.plist.
-Because you'll install modified kexts you'll HAVE TO replace the config.plist in your installation.
-Otherwise your PC will not boot anymore.
-`diskutil mount EFI`
-replace `EFI/CLOVER/config.plist` with `./10.13/Post-Install/CLOVER/config.plist`.
-Again: if your PC has a Core i5 processor, search the config.plist for the Key ig-platform-id: 0x191b0000 and replace it with 0x19160000.

 I suggest moving some of the kext from EFI/CLOVER/kexts/10.13 to /Library/Extensions.